gooliajulia/Smart-Schedule-Designer/README.md

 # Smart-Schedule-Designer
-**App Title:** Design your day: a personalized + optimized schedule for you.
+**App Title:** Design Your Day: a personalized + optimized schedule for you.

 **App Description:** Take someone's to-do list as user input.
-And return a customized schedule for their day based on certain ranking categories such as urgency, time-needed-to-complete, and importance.
+Return a customized schedule for their day based on certain ranking categories such as urgency, time-needed-to-complete, and importance.

 **API:** "Affirmations" - https://www.affirmations.dev/